codeceptjs/CodeceptJS/docs/mobile.md

 Native iOS/Android locators can be used with `android=` and `ios=` prefixes.
 [Learn more](https://webdriver.io/guide/usage/selectors.html#Mobile-Selectors).

 But how to get all those locators?
-We recommend to use [Appium Inspector](https://github.com/appium/appium-desktop).
+We recommend to use [Appium Inspector](https://github.com/appium/appium-inspector).

-For Android you can use **UI Automator Viewer** bundled with Android SDK:
+For Android, you can use **UI Automator Viewer** bundled with Android SDK:

 ![](https://user-images.githubusercontent.com/220264/27566310-1f631604-5aed-11e7-8b92-1ffe9e9f14f9.png)